How a Lawyer Can Help Your Long-Term Disability Claim

 Unfortunately, a fair payment of long-term disability benefits is not a guarantee.
 You may have difficultly accessing your owed benefits – even if you have paid all of your insurance premiums and you are unable to work due to disability.
 A lawyer in Ontario may prove to be an important ally when seeking long-term disability benefits.

 Below are four key ways a lawyer can help you during the course of your long-term disability claim.

-1. Your lawyer…can help you to make sense of a policy.
+1. Your lawyer may be able to help you to make sense of a policy

 An individual who is not fluent in insurance industry lingo may have a difficult time deciphering a long-term disability insurance policy.
 Such policies often are worded in a confusing and overly complicated manner.
 A claimant easily may misunderstand his or her rights or owed benefits in such circumstances.

 A disability benefits lawyer can assess the details of a policy to determine the full extent of your rights and responsibilities.
 He or she can explain clearly the parameters of a policy to ensure you understand your options.
 This may prevent you from overlooking owed benefits.
 It also may prevent you from inadvertently harming a claim.

 2. Your lawyer may be able to help you build evidence for your claim

 A successful long-term disability insurance claim must prove the existence of a disabling condition.
 In fact, a lack of necessary evidence is one of the key factors in the denial of long-term disability benefits.

 Your lawyer will understand the types of evidence necessary to build a convincing claim and the steps to obtain such evidence as:

 - Employer statements